Arewa

 The continued use of the term, Arewa ... has conjured up an image among educated Northerners that resonated far beyond the institutional structures Sir Ahmadu Bello created: the successor to the Bornu and Sokoto Caliphate; the vision of God's Empire in the region; the universality of its claim to suzerainty; and in a more prosaic but no less powerful sense, the concept of a polity with an emphasis on unity and sense of shared purpose in northern West Africa beyond the popular slogan--'one North, one People'.

 In the history of Nigeria specifically, it is used to refer to the pre-1967 Northern Region, Nigeria.
 In Niger, it has a very specific meaning: a small pre-colonial animist dominated state of the Dallol Maouri valley, known for the indigenous "Maouri"/"Mawri" Hausa culture.
 In Nigeria, some towns have been called simply "Arewa" in the past, before British colonisation.

+In recent years, the Northern Region has gained prominence in the digital space, with the rise of news websites and online platforms that focus on the region's affairs.
+One such platform is AREWA.ng, a news website that primarily covers news from Northern Nigeria.

+The Arewa region is home to a broad spectrum of cultures, ethnicities, and languages, with Hausa being the dominant language.
+Other languages like Fulfulde, Kanuri also play significant roles in the cultural and social fabric of Northern Nigeria.
+The region’s political and historical identity has deep roots in the pre-colonial Sokoto Caliphate and Kanem-Borno Empire.
+Today, it remains a critical part of Nigeria’s political landscape.

 Usage

 In post independence Nigeria, some use the word as a general term for Nigerian Hausaland: a contraction of "Arewacin Nijeriya" (Northern Nigeria).
 Much of the north was once politically united in the Northern Region, a multi-ethnic entity, and was previously home of the seven Hausa states, later the Sokoto Caliphate in the pre-colonial period, and the Northern Nigeria Protectorate under British colonial rule.

 Northern Nigeria regionalist groups, such as the Arewa Consultative Forum, and the related Arewa House are examples of this.
 These groups do not advocate independence from Nigeria, albeit, focus on unity of the Hausa–Fulani which forms the majority in the north.
 And as such, the term has become synonymous with machinations in lieu of extending political and cultural hegemony to capture the federal state.